-- Consultant shall not do any work, provide any equipment, materials and supplies or perform any other services which may result in any cost in excess of the contract's amount. - Communication costs, costs of typing and preparing the soft and hard copies of documents and any other relevant costs regarding this activity. - Upon receiving and verification of deliverables, payments will be transferred by UNDP to the account number of the consultant introduced through an official letter. - Payments will be made according to UNDP regulations as explained in the contract documents, within 30 days after receiving the invoice and approval on submitted reports/outputs. - If the contractor is required to travel to the country, such arrangement shall be fully coordinated in advance with UNDP.
+- The consultant shall not do any work, provide any equipment, materials, and supplies or perform any other services which may result in any cost in excess of the contract's amount. - The offer shall be submitted in IRR and the contract is also issued in IRR - Communication costs, costs of typing and preparing the soft and hard copies of documents and any other relevant costs regarding this activity should be outlined in the proposal. - All envisaged travel costs must be included in the Offeror's financial proposal.
+This includes all duty travels, travels to join duty station and repatriation.
+The anticipated mission travel has been included in the TOR; however, in the event of unforeseeable travel, UNDP and the Individual Contractor will agree upon the manner in which travel costs including tickets, lodging, and terminal expenses are to be reimbursed to the traveller. - Upon receiving and verification of deliverables, as well as the invoice, payments will be transferred by UNDP to the account number of the consultant introduced through an official letter. - Payments will be made according to UNDP regulations as explained in the contract documents. - Confirmation of the Forests, Range, and Watershed Management Organization on delivery by the consultant, and acceptance by UNDP of all deliverables is a prerequisite to each payment. - If the contractor is required to travel inside the country, such arrangement shall be fully coordinated in advance with UNDP.
 The cost of such travels will be covered by UNDP, i.e., the travel cost is excluded from the total consultancy fee.
-The travel arrangements should be in line with UNDP rules and regulations.
+The travel arrangements should be in line with UNDP rules and regulations. - As for living allowances, the cost will be included in and covered by this contract.
+Therefore, the offeror is required to include the foreseen cost (living allowances) for trips to the mentioned project pilot sites.
+The offeror is encouraged to check the ceiling of living allowances for different cities in Iran in the following link: http://icsc.un.org, and to include the amount in the financial proposal.
+However, the reimbursement of local travel costs will be made upon receipt of the travel claim form and based on the actual travel dates. - Where needed the project will provide land transportation between project sites in relevant provinces.